Trump says he will invoke wartime act to fight 'enemy' coronavirus

 Treasury Secretary Steven Mnuchin fanned fears of economic collapse on Wednesday by telling lawmakers on Capitol Hill that 20 percent unemployment was an extreme possibility should the virus have devastating effects on American businesses, many of which are already under duress.

-“That’s an abosllute total worst case scenario,” said Trump.
+“That’s an absolute total worst case scenario,” said Trump.
 “We’re nowhere near it.”

 Vice President Mike Pence, head of the coronavirus task force, urged all Americans to put off elective surgery to allow hospitals to concentrate on the rising influx of patients with the COVID-19 respiratory illness caused by the new virus.